You would think that immunity to disease is a good thing, right?

 So the curious question is ……

-What happened that to these huge herds?
+What happened to these huge herds?
 And, why would Texas longhorn cattle herds shrivel in numbers to face near extinction?

 Texas longhorn cattle are said to have gained stamina along the trails.
 The irony is that it’s the other European cattle breeds already in the country, that died as a result of being exposed to Texas longhorn cattle.